arunabh-alt/Arunabh_Pothole_Assignment_27674565/README.md

 # Robotics Programming Assignment

 This repository contains the source code for my robotics programming assignment, implemented in Python.
-The assignment focuses on the LIMO robot for performance evaluation.
+The assignment focuses on the pothole detection by LIMO robot for road inspection performance evaluation.

 ## Project Structure

-The main codebase is organized in the `src/path/to/submodule` directory.
+The main code and packages are in the `src` folder.
+The `src` folder contains `pothole`,`resource`,`test` folders and `package.xml`, `setup.cfg`,`setup.py` files.
+Here the main project codebase are available in the `pothole` folder.
+The LIMO Robot codebase is organized in the `src/path/to/submodule` directory.
 For detailed specifications, refer to this path.

 ## ROS2-based Python Files